Tag: blog

 If you’ve been following my ongoing clothing saga — the chore coat search, the Red Wing chronicles, the light duty boot quest — you might have noticed that I have opinions.
 Strong ones.
 Possibly unreasonably strong ones for someone who spends a meaningful portion of his life mowing a lawn and cutting firewood.
 But here…

-• The Metric System Makes Sense to Everyone: American Misguided Exceptionalism and a $327 Million Spacecraft.
+• The Metric System Makes Sense to Everyone

 ,

 When I was a kid, we started learning the metric system in school.
 There was an actual plan.
-America was going to join the rest of the world and switch from the imperial system — you know, the one built on the length of some king’s foot — to a logical, base-ten system that scientists,…
+America was going to join the rest of the world and switch from the imperial system — the one built on the length of some king’s foot — to a logical base-ten system that scientists, engineers, and…

 • In Defense of Smart People (And Against Shopping Cart Abandoners)

 I’m not the smartest person.
 Not even close.
 But I’m also not the dumbest person.
 I think.
 Maybe.
 The jury’s still out, and frankly, I’m not smart enough to serve on that jury.
-But here’s the thing: I really, really like smart people.
-I like people who understand quantum physics even though there’s absolutely no…
+I do, however, really like smart people.
+I like people who understand quantum physics even though there’s absolutely no way they could…

 • Café GE Refrigerator: The Good, The Bad, and The “Did Anyone Actually Test This Thing?”